 Undoubtedly Health Visitors provide a lot of advice, guidance and reassurance for many new mums, and I certainly would not want a situation where we didn’t have them on hand.
-However, there is one piece of advice that they gave to me, and to all of the other mums I know, that I would disagree with; and that was to not try a breastfed baby on a bottle until they are six-weeks old.
+However, there is one piece of advice that I would disagree with; and that was to not try a breastfed baby on a bottle until they are six-weeks old.

 My firstborn (Sofia) arrived eight days before my 30th birthday.
 I wasn’t going to be out partying but I knew I certainly wanted a good number of postpartum and ‘hello 30s’ alcoholic beverages!
 I was however breastfeeding.

 Breastfeeding was going well.
 By day five/six my milk was already well established, so I tried expressing.
 After a few attempts with fairly meagre results I was able to express enough for a full feed.
 I tried Sofia with the bottle and she went for it immediately.
 I reverted to breastfeeding throughout the night and then the following day, and then tried a further bottle in the evening.
 I found she was able to interchange between both feeding methods without any problems.
 I was confident that by my birthday it would be fine, and it was.

 I got in there with the expressing before the Health Visitor advised me not to.
 She was in fact quite surprised at the success I had, had (though she was supportive).
 However, many friends did follow the six-week advice to avoid what was described as ‘baby confusion’ and all found by this point their babies would not accept the bottle.